Security on untrusted networks #

 Enabling mTLS on the server #

-mTLS requires both standard TLS configuration and additional mutual authentication settings:
+mTLS requires both standard TLS command-line flags for server and additional -mtls command-line flag:

 ./victoria-logs -tls \